Jamaal Anderson: Atlanta Falcons

 Anderson was drafted in the first round with the eighth overall pick by the Atlanta Falcons in the 2007 NFL draft.
 The pick used to select Anderson was previously acquired from the Houston Texans in a trade that sent Matt Schaub to Houston.
 Anderson earned the position of Falcons' starting right defensive end during training camp and started 15 regular season games.
-He finished the 2007 season with 30 tackles, 1 forced fumble, 3 pass defenses, and 0 quarterback sacks.
+He finished the 2007 season with 30 tackles, one forced fumble, and three passses defended.

 Anderson recorded his first sack against Chicago Bears quarterback Kyle Orton on October 12, 2008.
 He finished the 2008 season with 27 tackles, and two sacks.
 He moved to defensive tackle after a few games in 2009 due to injuries to the Falcons defensive line and his struggles at end.

 On July 29, 2011, he was released by Atlanta.
 Anderson played in 60 games over four seasons for Atlanta, with 47 starts.